Decodx09/Platform_Engineering/README.md

-Hub-and-Spoke AWS Architecture with Terraform Terraform code to deploy a production-grade, multi-environment (Admin, Dev, Prod) Hub-and-Spoke architecture on AWS.
+# Hub-and-Spoke AWS Architecture with Terraform

+Terraform code to deploy a production-grade, multi-environment (Admin, Dev, Prod) Hub-and-Spoke architecture on AWS.

-Prerequisites
+## Prerequisites

-AWS CLI (configured)
+* AWS CLI (configured)

-Terraform CLI
+* Terraform CLI

-An SSH .pem key file
+* An SSH `.pem` key file

-How to Deploy
+## How to Deploy

-1. Create the Backend
+### 1. Create the Backend

 First, create the S3 bucket that will store the Terraform state.

 cd backend-setup
 terraform init
 terraform apply --auto-approve

-Note: After this runs, copy the s3_bucket_name from the output.
+**Note:** After this runs, copy the `s3_bucket_name` from the output.

-2. Deploy the Infrastructure
+### 2. Deploy the Infrastructure

 Now, build the main architecture.

-Navigate back to the root directory:
+1. Navigate back to the root directory:

-cd ..

-Open backend.tf and paste the S3 bucket name you copied.
+2. Open `backend.tf` and paste the S3 bucket name you copied.

-Create a terraform.tfvars file with the path to your key:
+3. Create a `terraform.tfvars` file with the path to your key:

 private_key_path = "path/to/your/key.pem"

-Initialize and deploy:
+4. Initialize and deploy:

 terraform init
 terraform apply --auto-approve

-How to Destroy
+## How to Destroy

 Run the destroy commands in the reverse order of creation.

-# In the root directory
+In the root directory
 terraform destroy --auto-approve

-# In the backend-setup directory
+In the backend-setup directory cd backend-setup terraform destroy --auto-approve
-cd backend-setup
-terraform destroy --auto-approve